Business Management (AS)

 • Communicate effectively using interpersonal, intercultural, and general communication skills.

-• Interpret the impact of economic variables for individuals, businesses, and society.
+• Interpret the impact of economic variables on individuals, businesses, and society.

 • Analyze financial statements.